Poll: Most U.S. Teachers Want Gun Control, Not Guns To Carry

 The pollsters noted that the partisan leanings of teachers may influence their beliefs about gun safety.
 Teachers as a group are twice as likely to identify as, or lean, Democratic rather than Republican.

 For teachers, school shootings are also a workplace safety issue.
 About 60 percent of teachers describe their schools as “very” or “somewhat” prepared and protected.
 As one indicator of preparedness, the National Center for Education Statistics reports that more than 9 in 10 public schools now conduct active shooter drills.

 And, despite the intense media coverage, a majority of teachers, 64 percent, said in the Gallup poll that they are “not too worried” or “not worried at all” about being the victim of a school shooting, and 55 percent said their students felt the same way.

 Perhaps that’s because school shootings, even in the broadest sense of the term, remain relatively rare:

 The National Center for Education Statistics counts 98,271 public schools and 33,619 private schools in the U.S., in the most recent year these numbers were available.
-An analysis conducted by the Washington Post found 193 schools where a weapon was fired during school hours in the last 20 years.
+An analysis conducted by The Washington Post found 193 schools where a weapon was fired during school hours in the past 20 years.